groovey/Migration/README.md

 Then run `composer.phar update`.

-### The Groovey File
+## Step 2 - The Groovey File

 On your project root folder.
 Create a file called `groovey`.
-Or this could be any project name like `awesome`.
-Then copy the code below.

 ```php
 #!/usr/bin/env php